 7. I am a hard worker - I define success for myself.

 Since our meeting, I check in with them regularly which power they used that day, if any.
-One of them always has at least something to say, which helps internalize and remember.
+At first I thought they would just roll their eyes at me, but I was pleasantly surprised that they each have at least one thing to say each day.
 You also get unique insights into their days through these stories, and what challenges them, or how they turned something around.
+I also ask, did you see anyone use any of these powers today?
+I love their answers to this as well... who was friendly, courageous, etc. You start seeing their friends or classmates in a different light.

 Next up we'll be sharing our family powers at our Courageous Girls Club meeting, where every mother-daughter pair will also share their values that they came up with.
 You can write these in any way that speaks to you, such as through a motto, a mission statement, family purpose, or a best possible self...
 This article from the Atlantic should give a good start.